 - e) Renewal of the Medical Certificate of Validity only does not validate the holder to exercise the privileges of the licence.
-If the Medical Certificate of Validity has expired for more than 5 years, the examinations requirements for initial issue shall apply and the assessment shall be based on the renewal requirements. - 1.2.5.2.10 An applicant who wishes to include the aircraft rating from a foreign licence into a Malaysian licence shall provide certified true copies of training records associated to that rating and the requirements stated in 1.2.5.2.9.5 (c). - 1.2.5.3 Refer to CAD 1801 Aircraft Maintenance Licence (CAAM Part-66) for validity of aircraft maintenance personnel licences. - 1.2.6 Decrease in medical fitness - 1.2.6.1 Holders of licences provided for in this CAD shall not exercise the privileges of their licences and related ratings at any time when they are aware of any decrease in their medical fitness which might render them unable to safely and properly exercise these privileges. - 1.2.6.1.1Guidelines on medical conditions relevant to flight safety are contained in CAD 1004 MED and ICAO Doc 8984. - 1.2.6.1.2 Licence holders shall not exercise the privileges of their licences and related ratings during any period in which their medical fitness has, from any cause, decreased to an extent that would have prevented the issue or renewal of their Medical Assessment. - 1.2.7 Use of psychoactive substances - 1.2.7.1 Holders of licences provided for in this CAD shall not exercise the privileges of their licences and related ratings while under the influence of any psychoactive substance which might render them unable to safely and properly exercise these privileges. - 1.2.7.2 Holders of licences provided for in this CAD shall not engage in any problematic use of substances. - 1.2.7.3 Licence holders who engage in any kind of problematic use of substances are identified and removed from their safety-critical functions.
-Return to the safety-critical functions may be considered after successful treatment or, in cases where no treatment is necessary, after cessation of the problematic use of substances and upon determination that the person's continued performance of the function is unlikely to jeopardize safety. - 1.2.8 Approved training and approved training organisation
+If the Medical Certificate of Validity has expired for more than 5 years, the examinations requirements for initial issue shall apply and the assessment shall be based on the renewal requirements. - 1.2.5.3 Refer to CAD 1801 Aircraft Maintenance Licence (CAAM Part-66) for validity of aircraft maintenance personnel licences. - 1.2.6 Decrease in medical fitness - 1.2.6.1 Holders of licences provided for in this CAD shall not exercise the privileges of their licences and related ratings at any time when they are aware of any decrease in their medical fitness which might render them unable to safely and properly exercise these privileges. - 1.2.6.1.1 Guidelines on medical conditions relevant to flight safety are contained in CAD 1004 MED and ICAO Doc 8984. - 1.2.6.1.2 Licence holders shall not exercise the privileges of their licences and related ratings during any period in which their medical fitness has, from any cause, decreased to an extent that would have prevented the issue or renewal of their Medical Assessment. - 1.2.7 Use of psychoactive substances - 1.2.7.1 Holders of licences provided for in this CAD shall not exercise the privileges of their licences and related ratings while under the influence of any psychoactive substance which might render them unable to safely and properly exercise these privileges. - 1.2.7.2 Holders of licences provided for in this CAD shall not engage in any problematic use of substances. - 1.2.7.3 Licence holders who engage in any kind of problematic use of substances are identified and removed from their safety-critical functions.
+Return to the safety-critical functions may be considered after successful treatment or, in cases where no treatment is necessary, after cessation of the problematic use of substances and upon determination that the person's continued performance of the function is unlikely to jeopardize safety. - 1.2.8 Approved training and approved training organisation - 1.2.8.1 Approved training shall provide a level of competency at least equal to that provided by the minimum experience requirements for personnel not receiving such approved training.

-- 1.2.8.1 Approved training shall provide a level of competency at least equal to that provided by the minimum experience requirements for personnel not receiving such approved training. - 1.2.8.2 The approval of a training organisation by CAAM shall be dependent upon the applicant demonstrating compliance with the requirements of Appendix 2 to this CAD and the relevant provisions contained in CAD 19. - 1.2.8.3 Approved training for flight crew and air traffic controllers shall be conducted within an approved training organisation.
+- 1.2.8.2 The approval of a training organisation by CAAM shall be dependent upon the applicant demonstrating compliance with the requirements of Appendix 2 to this CAD and the relevant provisions contained in CAD 19. - 1.2.8.3 Approved training for flight crew and air traffic controllers shall be conducted within an approved training organisation.

-Note.- The approved training considered in 1.2.8.3 relates primarily to approved training for the issuance of an CAD 1 licence or rating.
-It is not intended to include approved training for the maintenance of competence or for an operational qualification after the initial issuance of a licence or rating, as may be required for air traffic controllers or for flight crew, such as the approved training under CAD 6 - Operation of Aircraft, Part I - International Commercial Air Transport - Aeroplanes, 9.3, or Part III - International Operations - Helicopters, Section II, 7.3.
+Note.- The approved training considered in 1.2.8.3 relates primarily to approved training for the issuance of a CAD 1 licence or rating.
+It is not intended to include approved training for the maintenance of competence or for an operational qualification after the initial issuance of a licence or rating, as may be required for air traffic controllers or for flight crew, such as the approved training under CAD 6 - Operation of Aircraft, Part I - International Commercial Air Transport - Aeroplanes, 9.3, or Part III - Helicopter Operations, Section II, 7.3.